kehinze/clientele-training/Module 2/02 Transaction Script/README.md

-CRUD Architecture
+Transaction Script
 ==================

-In CRUD or Client-Server style systems the entities are simply read, created, updated and deleted.
-CRUD works with entities that are changed by retrieving data from a service or database, modifying the data by setting properties, and then sending the data back to the service or database for update.
+The simplest approach to storing domain logic is the Transaction Script.
+A Transaction Script is essentially a procedure that takes the input from the presentation, processes it with validations and calculations, stores data in the database, and invokes any operations from other systems.
+It then replies with more data to the presentation, perhaps doing more calculation to help organize and format the reply.

-CRUD is data-oriented.
-We don’t perform a specific business action, just ask the service or database to create, delete or update the entity by giving the service or database the new data for that entity.
-If more needs to be done, the service analyses the data changes to determine what action to take.
+The fundamental organization is of a single procedure for each action that a user might want to do.
+Hence, we can think of this pattern as being a script for an action, or business transaction.
+It doesn't have to be a single inline procedure of code.
+Pieces get separated into subroutines, and these subroutines can be shared between different Transaction Scripts.
+However, the driving force is still that of a procedure for each action, so a retailing system might have Transaction Scripts for checkout, for adding something to the shopping cart, for displaying delivery status, and so on.

 ## Homework
-- What are some of the strengths of a CRUD system?
+- What are some of the strengths of the Transaction Script pattern?
-- What are some of the weaknesses of a CRUD system?
+- What are some of the weaknesses of the Transaction Script pattern?
-- When would we consider this design for a system?
+- When would we consider Transaction Script?